chaplinjs/chaplin-boilerplate/README.md

 coffee --bare --output js/ coffee/
 ```

+Copy the contents of this folder to the document root of your favorite webserver.

+Visit `index.html` in your browser.
+If everything is running correctly you will
+see a 'Hello World!' message render.

-This repository also contains a copy of the Chaplin library in `js/vendor/chaplin-*.js`.
+This repository also contains a recent built of the Chaplin library in `js/vendor/chaplin-*.js`.

 ## Architectural Documentation